elghannay/nodejs/mongoDB/schemas.md

       }
     }
   },
-//   the logs will be stored in a log file.
+/*   the logs will be stored in a log file, but allows the insertion or update to proceed. */
-  validationAction: 'warn'
+  validationAction: 'warn',
+  validationLevel: "moderate"
 });

 ```

+* If the **validationLevel** is **strict** (the default), MongoDB applies validation rules to all inserts and updates.

+* If the **validationLevel** is **moderate**, MongoDB applies validation rules to inserts and to updates to existing documents that already fulfill the validation criteria.
+With the moderate level, updates to existing documents that do not fulfill the validation criteria are not checked for validity.